 To say I’m not convinced that saturated fat is bad for you might be the understatement of the year; however, research is research and once again, I wouldn’t be doing my job if I didn’t give you all of the information available.
 So, either you agree with the Keys study or you don’t, and you can structure your intake or avoidance of saturated fat accordingly.

-Saturated fat also gets a bit of a bad rap because it has also been shown to elicit and increase in cholesterol in the blood stream.
-Again, I have to say that this is not as scary as the media makes it seem—cholesterol concerns are a highly overblown.
+Saturated fat also gets a bit of a bad rap because it has also been shown to elicit an increase in cholesterol in the bloodstream.
+Again, I have to say that this is not as scary as the media makes it seem—cholesterol concerns are highly overblown.

 The truth is, cholesterol actually acts as an antioxidant against dangerous free radicals within the blood and is also necessary for the production of certain hormones that help to fight against heart disease.

 When there are high levels of undesirable substances in the blood (caused by the dietary intake of damaged fats, highly processed “unhealthy” foods, and large quantities of sugars), cholesterol levels rise in order to combat these substances.

 Having said that, fact of the matter is that foods containing saturated fats are usually pretty calorically dense, as well.
 Overeating anything isn’t going to lead to fat loss, obviously, and eating very calorically heavy foods is a good way to gain weight–both fat and muscle, depending on a number of other factors.

 You can find saturated fats in foods such as dairy, eggs, red meat, and some seafood.

 While saturated fat can’t be put on our ‘good fat’ list, if consumed in reasonable doses it’s completely fine.
 However, you can limit your intake by selecting the foods you favor most and avoiding others.

 On the more positive side, it should be noted that saturated fats have some pretty positive effects on muscle gain and, consequently, fat loss.
 I touched on this more completely in this post on red meat.